JorisCos/LibriMix/README.md

 generation for an additional **30GB** and **50GB**.
 Please refer to
 [this section](#Features) if you want to generate less data.
+You will also find a detailed storage usage description metadata folder.

 ### Features